syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/paragraph-format.md

 * Keep with next - whether the specified paragraph remains on the same page as the paragraph that follows it while paginating the document.
 * Keep lines together - whether all lines in the specified paragraphs remain on the same page while paginating the document.

-The following example code illustrates how to enable or disable these pagination properties for the selected paragraphs.

 ```typescript
 documenteditor.selection.paragraphFormat.widowControl = false;
 documenteditor.selection.paragraphFormat.keepWithNext = true;